thor-harsh/Project--Hadoop-29/README.md

 **What is Breadth First Search**?<br></br>
-What is a BFS algorithm?
-What is Breadth First Search Algorithm in Data Structure ...
 Breadth-First Search Algorithm or BFS is the most widely utilized method.
 BFS is a graph traversal approach in which you start at a source node and layer by layer through the graph, analyzing the nodes directly related to the source node.
-Then, in BFS traversal, you must move on to the next-level neighbor nodes.
+Then, in BFS traversal, you must move on to the next-level neighbor nodes.<br></br>

 **Important Note: Go through the Marvel+Graph file before jumping to the code.**